A Mixed-Membership Model for Social Network Clustering: Simulations

-In Table~\ref{Table:SBM45}, we consider networks containing more than two communities.
+We simulate a total of five SBMs with known community structure as summarized in Table~\ref{tab:sbm}. {\rm SBM1} and {\rm SBM2} are both in moderate size (i.e., of order 100), containing two communities (of sizes 80 and 20, respectively).
+The within-cluster link densities are significantly high (0.8) for both SBMs, whereas the cross-cluster link density of {\rm SBM1} is much smaller than that of {\rm SBM2} (0.02 v.s.\ 0.2).
+Next, we consider a larger network.
+We simulate {\rm SBM3} of order 500, of which 400 nodes form one community, and the rest 100 nodes form the other.
+Although one community is much lager than the other, both of the community sizes are generally large in {\rm SBM3}.
+Then, we consider networks containing more than two communities.
 There are three communities in {\rm SBM4} and four communities in {\rm SBM5}, respectively.
 In {\rm SBM4}, the size of one community (100) is significantly larger than those of the other two (10 for each).
 Empirically, extremely small-size communities are likely to cause problems for network clustering.
 In {\rm SBM5}, all the communities are quite close in size.

-For each SBM, we set {\em burninNum} at 1,000 and {\em size} at 2,000, respectively; The proposed algorithm is run for 30 times, and for each result, both {\rm ADI} and {\rm NMI} are computed.
-The averages of all 30 {\rm ADI}'s (i.e., $\widehat{\rm ADI}$) and {\rm NMI}'s (i.e., $\widehat{\rm NMI}$) are used as estimates for evaluating the performance of the algorithm.
-In addition, we also implement the modularity maximization algorithm to all five simulated SBMs, and compute {\rm ADI} and {\rm NMI}.
-These results are presented in Table~\ref{Table:result}.
+For each SBM, we set {\em burninNum} at 1000 and {\em size} at 2000, respectively.
+The proposed algorithm is run for 30 times, and for each result, both {\rm ARI} and {\rm NMI} are computed.
+The averages of all 30 {\rm ARI}'s (i.e., $\widehat{\rm ARI}$) and {\rm NMI}'s (i.e., $\widehat{\rm NMI}$) are used as estimates for evaluating the performance of the algorithm.
+In addition, we implement the modularity maximization algorithm to all five simulated SBMs, and compute the corresponding {\rm ARI} and {\rm NMI}.
+These results are presented in Table~\ref{tab:res}.